Upcoming Educational Opportunities

 - How to help kids care about and understand their own and others’ feelings

-The cost for the course is $10 (EASD resident), $25 (non-EASD resident), which includes the Raising a Thinking Child workbook and other program materials and handouts.
+The cost for the course includes the Raising a Thinking Child workbook and other program materials and handouts.
 Scholarships may be available.
 All children with parents/caregivers attending can attend the children’s program during the classes, free of charge.
-To register, fill out the form on the 2015 Raising a Thinking Child Flyer, or call Jenny at the Walworth County UW-Extension office at 262-741-4962.
+For more information, call Jenny at the Walworth County UW-Extension office at 262-741-4962.

 - Parenting the Preschooler